 I saw her laying on a bed with a big blue curtain up by her head and doctors operating on her stomach.
 I was instructed to sit by her head on a stool and proceeded to hold her hand.
 She was quite drugged up at this point.

 A few minutes later I hear my son crying!
 The doctors said “Here he is dad!
-Go ahead and stand up” I stood up, saw my son being held by a doctor, then the a great view of my girlfriends insides.
+Go ahead and stand up” I stood up, saw my son being held by a doctor, then a great view of my girlfriend’s insides.

 I start to walk over to the cleaning station where my son is at.
 I didn’t get further than two or three steps before the nurse asks “are you okay?”.
 I tell her “yes” then ask “why?
 Do I not look okay?”
-They told me “NO” and instructed to me to sit back down and out my head between my legs.
-The brought me apple juice and told me that my face had turned green.
+They told me “NO” and instructed me to sit back down and put my head between my legs.
+They brought me apple juice and told me that my face had turned green.

 I never got to cut the umbilical cord, but once I regained some blood in my face, my son was brought over to me.
 I held him.
 Suddenly, all those feeling I had before were gone.
 I talked to him and told him that it was okay.

 We spent the next 5 days in the hospital so she could recover.
 It was great!
 Not only were we able to sleep, but we also had nurses there to help us, show us what to do, and had room service.
 I enjoyed it.